 A program listing showing code written by the candidate is included.
-1-2 marks Some technical competence in programming shown by a program listic makes use of meaningful identifier names, indentation and formatting control structures used.
-The code should be annotated with some com- that the logic of the solution can be followed. to show the Good technical competence in programming shown by a self-docum program listing that makes good use of meaningful identifier names, and formatting to show the control structures used.
-The code should annotated with comments so that the logic of the solution can be ea followed. indentation be
+Some technical competence in programming shown by a program listing that makes use of meaningful identifier names, indentation and formatting to show the control structures used.
+The code should be annotated with some comments so that the logic of the solution can be followed.
+Good technical competence in programming shown by a self-documented program listing that makes good use of meaningful identifier names, indentation and formatting to show the control structures used.
+The code should be annotated with comments so that the logic of the solution can be easily followed.